ctiller15/Fast_Ai_assignments/FastBook/Surveys/chapter_4.md

 	A high learning rate can lead to loss getting worse instead of getting better.

 1. What is a "gradient"?

+	The change in the value of a function with respect to a change in a parameter.

 1. Do you need to know how to calculate gradients yourself?

 	No. Couldn't hurt though.

 1. Why can't we use accuracy as a loss function?

+	-A small change in the value of a weight will often not change the accuracy much, or at all.

 1. Draw the sigmoid function.
 What is special about its shape?

+	- It is constrained between 0 and 1.
+	- It is always monotonically increasing.

 1. What is the difference between a loss function and a metric?

+	- A loss function is used to feed back into the optimization.
+It is the function that we will minimize via gradient descent.
+	- The metric judges the performance of our model.
+It is not used in our optimization process.

 1. What is the function to calculate new weights using a learning rate?

+	subtract `learning rate * gradient`

 1. What does the `DataLoader` class do?

+	It can take a python collection and turn it into an iterator over many batches.

 1. Write pseudocode showing the basic steps taken in each epoch for SGD.

+	for x, y, in loader:
+		calculate gradient

+		for each param:
+			subtract the gradient * learning rate.

 Create a function that, if passed two arguments `[1, 2, 3, 4]` and `abcd`, returns [(1, 'a'), (2, 'b'), (3, 'c'), (4, 'd')].
 What is special about that output data structure?

+	zip(set1, set2)
+	- It creates a tuple of form (x, y).

 1. What does `view` do in PyTorch?

+	- It changes the shape of a tensor without changing its contents.

 1. What are the "bias" parameters in a neural network?
 Why do we need them?

+	The extra initialized params in a nn.
+If we didn't have them then our functions wouldn't be flexible enough.

 1. What does the `@` operator do in Python?

+	it does matrix multiplication.

 1. What does the `backward` method do?

+	- it takes the derivative.

 1. Why do we have to zero the gradients?

+	backward actually adds the gradients to any that are currently stored.

 1. What information do we have to pass to `Learner`?

+	- DataLoaders
+	- the model
+	- The optimization function
+	- The loss function
+	- Any metrics to print.

 1. Show Python or pseudocode for the basic steps of a training loop.

+	for val in range(epochs):
+		params = init_params
+		preds = calculate_predictions(params)
+		loss = calculate_loss(preds)
+		grads = loss.backward()
+		new_params = params - lr * gradient

+	done()

 1. What is "ReLU"?
 Draw a plot of it for values from -2 to +2.

+	It is a "Rectified linear unit".

 1. What is an "activation function"?

+	A nonlinearity in a neural network.

 1. What's the difference between F.relu and nn.ReLU?

+	They do the exact same thing.

 1. The universal approximation theorem shows that any function can be approximated as closely as needed using just one nonlinearity.
 So why do we normally use more?

+Performance.
+A model with more layers doesn't require as many parameters, and we can use smaller matrices with more layers to get better results than large matrices with few layers.